Slumping oil prices prompt re-think on high-cost Asian energy projects

 “Oil price falls will affect all of our projects for sure,” Zhong told a conference call this week after the company reported a drop in third-quarter revenue.

-CNOOC would scale back or suspend some high-cost projects such as deepwater exploration overseas, he said, while moving ahead with other long-term projects that account for most of its development program.
+CNOOC would scale back or suspend some high-cost projects such as deepwater exploration overseas, he said, while moving ahead with other long-term projects that account for most of its development programme.

 Frost & Sullivan energy consultant Subramanya Bettadapura said deepwater projects in Indonesia and Malaysia are likely to be delayed until oil rises back above $90 a barrel.